 Our Dignity Days gather hundreds of girls for information, education and transformation, as we explain the dangers of trafficking, give biological training and distribute our pink Dignity Bags to every girl.
 Where possible, representatives from the police and local government are also in attendance to support our staff, particularly in reference to sexual abuse warnings.

-In many Third World nations, girls miss a week of school each month due to their periods, meaning they lose a vital part of their education.
+In many developing nations, girls miss a week of school each month due to their periods, meaning they lose a vital part of their education.
 In our Dignity Bags, which are given to every girl that goes through The Dignity Project, girls receive three re-usable sanitary products.
 Developed in Uganda, the pads are washable and can last for up to one year.
 Dignity Bags also include two pairs of underwear and information about trafficking.
 Bags are given out at the end of each Dignity Day along with food and refreshments for the girls.

 Faith, aged 14, Kenya

-The Dignity Project is desperate for volunteers to come on board with a passion to fight human trafficking and stand up for oppressed women across the Third World.
+The Dignity Project is desperate for volunteers to come on board with a passion to fight human trafficking and stand up for oppressed women across the developing world.
 If you have a passion to join the Dignity team, please let us know.
-We are particularly looking for doctors and medics to help deliver teaching at our Dignity Days, and if travelling isn’t your thing, how about helping raise funds for The Dignity Project?
+If travelling isn’t your thing, how about helping raise funds for The Dignity Project?
 It costs just £10 ($10) to purchase one Dignity bag.
 How many girls could you help us reach?